malgamves/TwilioMessegingDemo/README.md

 - Add your Twilio phone number too, you get this [here](https://www.twilio.com/console/phone-numbers/incoming)
 - Save everything and run it by pressing the green play button in Visual Studio :sparkles;

-# Happy programmable testing :
+# Happy Programmable Texting :envelope: